Religious significance of Jerusalem

 The city of Jerusalem is sacred to many religious traditions, including the Abrahamic religions of Judaism, Christianity and Islam which consider it a holy city.
-Some of the most sacred places for each of these religions are found in Jerusalem, most prominently, the Temple Mount/Haram Al-Sharif.
+Some of the most sacred places for each of these religions are found in Jerusalem, including the Temple Mount/Haram Al-Sharif and the Church of the Holy Sepulchre.

 In Judaism

 Jerusalem has been the holiest city in Judaism and the spiritual land of the Jewish people since the 10th century BC.
 During classical antiquity, Jerusalem was considered the center of the world, where God resided.

 The city of Jerusalem is given special status in Jewish religious law.
 In particular, Jews outside Jerusalem pray facing its direction, and the maaser sheni, revai and First Fruits must be eaten in Jerusalem.
 Any expansion of the city for these purposes must be approved by the Sanhedrin.
 When the Temple in Jerusalem was standing, Jerusalem also observed special laws regarding the Four Species on Sukkot, and the Shofar on Rosh Hashanah.

 And God said: "Take now thy son, thine only son, whom thou lovest, Isaac, and go to the land of Moriah [Jerusalem]; and offer him there for a burnt-offering upon one of the mountains [Temple Mount] which I will tell thee of."